oldschoolgg/obdocs/minions.md

 | Dark dye | 300 | N/A |
 | Dark acorn | 3000 | N/A |

 The dark graceful set can be made using the `+buy dark graceful` piece command with the base graceful item and a dark dye in your bank.
-If you have obtianed a Giant Squirrel agility pet, you can `+buy dark squirrel` if you have the pet and the dark acorn in your bank to transmogrify the pet.
+If you have obtained a Giant Squirrel agility pet, you can `+buy dark squirrel` if you have the pet and the dark acorn in your bank to transmogrify the pet.

 #### Monkey Backpacks